giantswarm/rfc/ 0016-capi-upgrades/0016-capi-upgrades.md

 ## Scope

-This document only cover the action to upgrade the workload cluster without solving problems of versioning of the different CAPI controllers and/or deciding which controller reconcile a cluster.
+This document covers only the action to upgrade the workload cluster without solving problems related to the versioning of the different CAPI controllers and/or deciding which controller reconciles a cluster.

 At the same time all the automation on top of the upgrades, like freeze periods or maintainance windows, are out of the scope here ([include in RFC 0015](/0015-automatic-cluster--upgrades)).